amichuda/amichuda-website-mkdocs/docs/cv/cv.md

 - Evaluated policies using regression discontinuity design, difference-in-differences and treatment effect estimation
 - Generated spatial and dynamic visualizations of driver behavior using Python and SQL

+## Consultant (Optimal Nutritional Interventions across Space and Time)

+- Advisor: Stephen Vosti
+- Responsible for developing a python package that finds the optimal set of nutritional interventions across space and time
+  - Using 24hr recall or household surveys
+- Estimated optimal interventions of effective coverage and lives saved in Cameroon
+- Developed dashboards for HKI (Hellen Keller International) to visualize Vitamin A intake in Kenya

 ## BITSS Catalyst- Berkeley Initiative for Transparency in the Social Sciences July 2017 - Present

 - Organized workshops that teach reproducibility and transparency in